CFexpress: Form factors

 The larger form factors have more electrical contacts, allowing more PCIe lanes to be used.

 Type A is similar in size to an SD card.
-As of 2023, Sony is the only camera manufacturer that has adopted CFexpress Type A, using it in some of its Sony α cameras.
+As of 2023, Sony is the only camera manufacturer that has adopted CFexpress Type A, using it in some of its Sony α and FX cameras.
 All Sony CFexpress slots also support UHS-II SD cards.

 Type B is the most popular CFexpress form factor, and is used by several camera manufacturers, including Canon, DJI, Nikon, Panasonic, and Red.
 It has the same size and contacts as an XQD card, allowing a single card slot to accept both XQD and CFexpress Type B cards.
 Some older cameras with XQD slots have received firmware updates to allow use of a CFexpress Type B card in its XQD slot.
+As CFexpress uses the NVM Express protocol, adapters are available to convert M.2 2230 format solid-state drives into CFexpress Type B cards.

 As of 2023, no devices have implemented CFexpress Type C, and neither cards nor cameras are available.